senthilkumarm1901/senthilkumarm1901/project_descriptions/pii_ner.md

 ### Project Summary

- - Goal To replace PII in text data
+- Goal: To replace PII in text data
     - by building a **NER** system that can detect PII in text comments and
     - can result in less restricted use of the data
 - Annonymized PII in text data